-In the Spring of 2016 the Zelda Symphony brought him to London to conduct the Royal Philharmonic Concert Orchestra (in Wembley Arena) as well as Montreal, Philadelphia, Columbus, Charlottesville and Miami with further dates in Fresno, Vancouver, Calgary (with the Calgary Philharmonic) and Edmonton in the fall.
-2017 dates bring him to many more cities including Santiago (Chile), Buenos Aires (Argentina), Birmingham (UK), Toronto, Dublin, San Fransisco, Seattle, Portland, New York, Baltimore, Los Angeles, Phoenix and Pittsburgh.
+In the Spring of 2016 the Zelda Symphony brought him to London to conduct the Royal Philharmonic Concert Orchestra (in Wembley Arena) as well as Montreal, Philadelphia, Columbus, San Antonio, Charlottesville, Miami, Fresno, Vancouver, Calgary (with the Calgary Philharmonic) and Edmonton.
+2017 dates bring him to many more cities including Santiago (Chile), Buenos Aires (Argentina), Birmingham (UK), Toronto, Dublin, San Fransisco, Seattle, Portland, Salt Lake City, Los Angeles, and Pittsburgh.
 He will also guest conduct the Fort Worth Symphony in a performance of rePlay: Symphony of Heroes.

 During his tenure with the Prince George Symphony Zakresky presented soloists Jane Coop in Schumann’s Piano Concerto, and violinist Dale Barltrop in Ravel’s Tzigane and Vaughan Williams’s The Lark Ascending.
 The Prince George Citizen called his performance of Orff’s Carmina Burana with the Vancouver Chamber Choir “the best show the PGSO had ever done... a rare and breathtaking night.”
 He also conducted symphonies by Tchaikovsky, Brahms, Beethoven, Mozart, and Haydn, and premiered twelve works by young British Columbia composers.
 Another highlight of his time in Prince George was the establishment of a partnership between the Orchestra and the Khat’san First Nation drummers.